youngOman/MiniCRM/INSTALLATION.md

 - JWT tokens expire after 1 hour
 - Refresh tokens expire after 7 days
 - All API endpoints require authentication except login

+## Security Notes

+- **Never commit the `.env` file** to version control
+- Database credentials are loaded from environment variables
+- Change default SECRET_KEY in production
+- Use strong passwords for database and admin accounts
+- The `.env` file should be added to `.gitignore`